ubirch/load-tests-sim/README.md

     This will start a process to guide you through the device registration on Cumulocity.

+    **Note**: There is a config key *deviceGenerator.runKeyRegistration* that allows you to run the key registration step when creating the devices themselves.
+    This is very useful for when you just want to register the keys for you device as part of the same device generation process.

 3. Register the public keys for your brand-new devices.
 To do so, run the following command:

     ```shell